2. Numeric vectors#

 Here, each element is repeated the corresponding number of times.

+.
 It is rather peculiar.
-However, reading further,

 times